-Create a mindful wellness plan for your pet.
+Create a wellness plan for your pet.

-While your pet is transitioning into the new season, or even before, the nutrition and diet of our pets are essential.
+The nutrition and diet of our pets are essential.
 Much of general health and the interconnectedness of health stem from a nutritious and balanced diet, specifically being gastrointestinal(GI) and digestive health.
 Dr. Babette consults on nutritional health and gut health utilizing specific techniques and practices of pet nutrients, one specifically being Food Therapy(CVFT) learned through the Chi Institute.
 The techniques from the Chi Institute curriculum focus on Chinese food therapy which advocates specifically using carefully selected food according to its energetic properties to restore and maintain health.
 The connection between what our pets intake and their long-term healthcare imperative, it’s key to establishing healthy habits, maintain those and supplement our pets’ nutrition in a multitude of ways, just as we would for ourselves.

-The excitement and feeling of the newness of spring of the joy of a pet to the family can be some of the most empowering moments of seasonal change.
-While enjoying the new and embracing the positive change it’s important to be mindful of the well-being and total health of our pets.
 While establishing proper dietary habits earlier on is key it’s never too late to put a focus back on rejuvenating and bringing new healthy nutritional opportunities for our pets.
 Dr. Babette offers numerous pet focused dietary and health supplementary products in her store, some include specific GI boosts to help gut health, relieve dietary stress or dietary changes.